DCCXXV/site/src/content/projects/en/two-players.md

 ## Why I Built This

 While exploring Wikipedia I randomly came across the combinatorial game theory page and found it really interesting.
 I picked up _Lessons in Play_ based on the recommendations, and on the first chapter it told me to go play some games of Domineering with a friend first.
 However, I didn't have dominoes nor a board to play on, looking online I didn't see any place these classic combinatorial games...
 So I built one.
-This project became my way to explore both game theory and full-stack development, and now there is a platform where anyone can play these games with friends online ^^
+This project became my way to explore both game theory and **fullstack** development, and now there is a platform where anyone can play these games with friends online ^^

 Play here!: https://two-players.org